ruifig/czrpc/README.md

 # How to build #

 The framework itself is just headers.
 Nothing to build.
-At the moment it onlys work with Visual Studio, although there isn't any platform specific code.
+At the moment it only work with Visual Studio, although there isn't any platform specific code.
 To run the unit tests or the provided samples:

 1. First download Asio by running the batch file "get_standalone_asio.bat".